 Spring is over, summer is here.
-You have worked hard all spring hitting the treadmill or running the trails so you can get into summer shape.
-Unfortunately all that running can have an unintended consequence, BLACK TOENAILS!
-You may look great slipping into that swimming suit, but it definitely does not go well with those sneakers you are wearing to cover those ugly toenails.
+You have worked hard all spring hitting the treadmill or running the trails to get into shape.
+Unfortunately all that running can have an unintended consequence - black toenails!

-There are several common mistakes that runners make that lead to this condition.
+There are a few common mistakes that runners make that lead to this condition:

 - Shoes are too small.
 Just because you wore a size 7 in high school doesn’t mean you still do at age 50.
 Our feet tend to get longer with age and getting resized every few years is important.
 You should have a fingers breadth of room between longest toe and the front of the shoe.